HLS-PGR-newsletter/HLS-PGR-newsletter/_reflections/2018-05-01-Suspended-Leave-Pregnancy.md

 ---
 layout: post
-title: Suspended Leave due to Pregnancy.
+title: Suspended Leave due to Pregnancy
 subtitle: How pregnancy can cause changes to study plans, and what you can do.
 A reflection from Emma Hadfield
 ---